Alice Merrill Horne: Early life and education

-Alice Merrill Horne (called Allie in her youth) was born in Fillmore, Utah Territory, to Clarence Merrill and his wife Bathsheba (Kate) Smith.
+Alice Merrill Horne (called Allie in her youth) was born in Fillmore, Utah Territory, to Clarence Merrill and Bathsheba (Kate) Smith.
 Her maternal grandparents were George A. Smith and Bathsheba W. Smith.

 Horne earned a teaching certificate and degree in pedagogy at the University of Deseret (now the University of Utah).
 She also studied at the School of the Art Institute of Chicago and was later instructed privately by artists John Hafen, George M. Ottinger, J. T. Harwood, Herman Haag, Mary Teasdel, and Henry Taggart.

 Alice Merrill Horne married George H. Horne in 1890.
 They met while Alice Horne was organizing a Shakespearean Society.
 George would spend much of his career as a banker in Salt Lake City.
 Early in their marriage, George served as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church) in the southern United States, and during this time Alice worked as a schoolteacher at the Washington School in Salt Lake City.
 George and Alice had six children (including Lyman, Virginia, Zorah, Albert).
 Horne was made chair of the Utah's Liberal Arts Committee for the 1893 Columbian Exposition and World's Fair in Chicago.